computer-lab/computerlab.io/source/_posts/peter-thiels-fav-book.md

 title: What Peter Thiel's Favorite Book Says About America's Future
 date: 2017-05-14
 category: Notes
-lede: "The Sovereign Individual" predicts a future where citizens are customers of the state, where some individuals have the power of Greek gods and others are 'cyberpoors'.
+lede: "The Sovereign Individual" predicts a future where all citizens are customers of the state, but some have the power of Greek gods while others remain 'cyberpoors'.
 author: Patrick Steadman
 published: true
 image: "/images/coding-at-bar.jpg"
 ---

-__Why bars are a better place to code than coffee shops.__
+__"The Sovereign Individual" predicts a future where all citizens are customers of the state, but some have the power of Greek gods while others remain 'cyberpoors'.__

 First edition subtitle: 'How to survive and thrive during the collapse of the welfare state.'